Reviving Our Planet: The Power of Ecological Restoration

 This multi-event program on November 8-9th, 2024 consists of:

-1. A lecture, titled Oaks, Fire, and Climate Changeby renowned conservationist and author, Heather Holm.
+1. A lecture, titled Oaks, Fire, and Climate Change.

-2. A panel discussion, titled What’s the Buzz about Ecological Restoration, with Heather Holm, Dr. Ken Bridle, President of the NC Native Plant Society, and Dr. Gary Gunderson, Professor of Divinity at Wake Forest University.
+2. A panel discussion, titled What’s the Buzz about Ecological Restoration, at Wake Forest University.
 The discussion is moderated by Dr. Stan Meiburg, Executive Director, Sabin Family Center for Environment and Sustainability at Wake Forest University, Winston-Salem, NC.

 3. A tour of the Gateway Nature Preserve in Winston-Salem, NC led by Salvador Patino, Co-Chair of the Preserve.